usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 1. The CSP SHALL have the operator view the biometric source (e.g., fingers or face) for presence of non-natural materials and perform such inspections as part of the proofing process.

 2. The CSP SHALL collect biometrics in such a way that ensures that the biometric is collected from the applicant, and not another individual.
-All biometric requirements in [SP 800-63B, Section 5.2.3 Biometric Considerations](sp800-63b.html/#biometric_use) apply.
+All biometric performance requirements in [SP 800-63B, Section 5.2.3 Biometric Considerations](sp800-63b.html/#biometric_use) apply.